russoedu/LegisCrawler.br/readme.md

 ##About
 LegiScrap was created to organize Brazilian legislation and create a comprehensive API to get it.

+##Configuration

+###Database

+The scrap gets the data and can be stored in files or on Mongo DB.
+Choose on of these options in the config/db/type.

 ##Debugging
 LegiScrap uses (debug)[https://github.com/visionmedia/debug] for debugging.